 Make a call to the insurance firm and let them know about the accident.
 Make sure you don't embellish the circumstances of the accident or distort the injuries.
 Simply state the facts so that the assigned people can process the situation as quickly as possible.

-Attempt to get a copy of the accident report by the police officers who responded or ask your Personal Injury lawyer to obtain one for you.
+Attempt to get a copy of the accident report by the police officers who responded or ask your California Attorney For Personal Injury to obtain one for you.
 A small fee is charged to receive the police report.

 Keep track of your hospital visits and follow-up care for your burn injuries.
 You can also keep track of any prescriptions or recovery services that you have to pay for due to the accident.

 Keep track of the hours you've missed at work as well as the money you've lost as a result.
 Include what things you are unable to do at home or at work as a result of your burn injuries.

 Keep track of how the accident has impacted your personal and family life.
 All of these documents will help assess the damages, which your Personal Injury Attorney in Los Angeles will use to file a claim for compensation.

 Things You Shouldn't Do After a Personal Injury

 Do not meet with the defendant's insurance firm without first communicating with your counsel.
 Most insurance companies are skilled at negotiating the lowest possible payout sum, and they can also attempt to obtain a signed statement from you to use in court to mitigate their financial responsibility or even dismiss your claims.

 You should just discuss the case with your Personal Injury Attorney in Los Angeles, and you should never tell someone else about the accident, no matter how close they are to you.
 Suppose you are contacted by another insurance provider that claims to be able to provide you with better coverage.
-In that case, you can give the insurance company's information to your Personal Injury attorney so that he or she can handle the situation appropriately.
+In that case, you can give the insurance company's information to your Los Angeles Burn Injury Attorney so that he or she can handle the situation appropriately.

 Do You Have a Personal Injury Claim?